TOP

 6. Beetle PSX's options Beetle PSX's options

 By default, this core doesn't have enhanced 3D graphics enabled.
 After loading a PlayStation 1 game, press the F1 key for the Quick Menu.
-Scroll down and click Options.
+Scroll down and click Core Options then PGXP.
 You'll arrive at the picture shown to the right.
-I highlighted the three important options that boost the graphics.

-Note: Beetle PSX isn't very friendly with games that are hacks or fan translations.
+Note: Beetle PSX (including Beetle PSX HW) isn't very friendly with games that are hacks or fan translations.
 Tales of Phantasia in particular is a popular fan translation that doesn't work on it.
 However, the other PSX core “PCSX ReARMed” works well with hacks.

 Q: My PAL PS1 game won't load!